The Impact of Contract Laws

 Many agricultural state legislatures have established statutory schemes designed principally to protect farmers and agricultural producers.
-Aside from this general theme, however, consistency of the requirements from state to state is not typical.
+Aside from this general theme, however, consistency of the requirements from state-to-state is not typical.
 Generally, most states that regulate grain contracts require that certain grain purchasers become licensed.
-Usually, state grain dealers licensing statutes require the licensee to maintain a certain level of working capital, or other indications of financial health.
-Depending on the state, and the financial strength of the licensee, states may also require periodic financial reporting in order to maintain a license, and may require the posting of a surety bond, letter of credit, or other assurance that the licensee can make good on its contracts.
+Usually, state grain dealer’s licensing statutes require the licensee to maintain a certain level of working capital, or other indications of financial health.
+Depending on the state, and the financial strength of the licensee, states may require periodic financial reporting in order to maintain a license, and may require the posting of a surety bond, letter of credit, or other assurance that the licensee can make good on its contracts.

 Fundamental changes in the grain industry have drawn additional attention to licensing requirements in recent years.
 Price volatility, trends of increasing farm size and contract exposure, together with the influx of industrial (biofuels) grain purchasers have caused state legislatures to begin to reevaluate the nature and level of protections afforded agricultural producers.
 These changes have resulted in increases in indemnity funds and assessments required to fund them, as well as increased scrutiny on licensing standards.

 As the terms of the forward contract start to deviate from the simple example discussed above — perhaps through delayed pricing or delayed payment terms — the level of regulation tends to increase.
 Often when an agreement contains such terms buyer are required to include certain notices in the agreement usually explaining that the agreement is not covered by a grain indemnity fund.